Graflinger/dog_breed/README.md

 ## Conclusion

 ### Reflection
+It was very interesting to go through all steps in a image classification task.
+From preprocessing the images to building your CNN models, finetuning and evaluating them.

 Using transfer learning with state of the art models like ResNet50 delivers a very appealing performance.
 Building a self written model doesn't look like a suitable alternative.